shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 ## Creating a custom payment handler

-In order to create your own payment method with your plugin, you have to add a custom payment handler.
+To create a payment method with your plugin, you have to add a custom payment handler.

-You can create your own payment handler by implementing one of the following interfaces:
+You can create your payment handler by implementing one of the following interfaces:

 | Interface                           | DI container tag                    | Usage                                                                                              |
 |:------------------------------------|:------------------------------------|:---------------------------------------------------------------------------------------------------|